Enhancing care coordination with solutions that drive interoperability

-Our vision for higher interoperability standards supports the exchange of data between the care settings.
+Our vision for higher interoperability standards supports the exchange of data at every care setting.
 MEDHOST supports these exchanges through:

-- CCDA 2.1 Support – MEDHOST supports the latest CCDA version and multiple document templates allowing the hospital to facilitate care coordination for the patient.
+- CCDA 2.1 Support – Enables the latest CCDA version and multiple document templates, allowing hospitals to facilitate improved care coordination for patients.

-- Direct Messaging – Utilizing the millions of end points on the Direct Trust Network, our Community Mail application allows secure communication and bi-directional exchange of healthcare documents between providers across organizations and between patients and their providers.
+- Direct Messaging – Utilizing millions of end points on the Direct Trust Network, our Community Mail application supports the secure communication and bi-directional exchange of healthcare documents, provider-to-provider across organizations as well as provider-to-patient.

-- Query and Retrieve across MEDHOST’s platform – With patient consent provided, MEDHOST can perform automated queries across hundreds of hospitals on the MEDHOST platform to attempt to locate and incorporate additional health records for a patient presenting in your facility.
+- Cross-platform query and retrieve – With patient consent, healthcare facilities can automate queries across hundreds of hospitals on the MEDHOST platform to locate and incorporate additional health records for their patients.

-- SureScripts Integration – Our EHR interoperability integrates with the SureScripts network, allowing users to pull prescription history for the patient as a part of the E-Prescribing and Medical Reconciliation workflow.
+- SureScripts Integration – Interoperability integration with the SureScripts network allows users to pull prescription history for patients as a part of their e-prescription and medical reconciliation workflow.
 This contributes to increased patient safety, lower costs, and improved quality of care.

 Connecting the Community

-MEDHOST can streamline the care coordination process between the Clinic and the Hospital ensuring the seamless scheduling and referrals of order services through Clinical Gateway and YourCare Continuum:
+Through online portals like Clinical Gateway and YourCare ContinuumTM, MEDHOST can streamline the care coordination process between the clinic and hospital settings to ensure seamless scheduling and referrals of order services:

 - Electronic bi-directional transfer of laboratory and radiology orders and results.